atif5/polar_grapher/README.md

 # polar_grapher
-a simple module that draws polar functions using pygame.
+a simple module that draws polar functions using `pygame`.

 ## usage